 - ensure any private waste collection contractor disposes of waste appropriately and legally.
 You are responsible if they don't

-Our responsibility as a local authority
+Our waste responsibilities as a local authority

 It is the responsibility of the council to provide each occupied property with: